 But merely being “connected” is not enough.
-In order to benefit fully from the Internet, researchers found “users need not just connections, but fast, good-quality ones. ... for some e-business applications broadband has become indispensable.”
-While some countries have shown accelerated growth rates--such as China, which went from close to zero to twenty-three million broadband subscribers in just three years--there are vast variations worldwide in broadband access.
-(Of course, even within China itself, a country containing approximately one-fifth of the world's population, twenty-three million broadband subscribers only represent the tip of the iceberg of future e-business possibilities.)
+In order to benefit fully from the internet, researchers found “users need not just connections, but fast, good-quality ones. ...
+For some e-business applications broadband has become indispensable.”
+While some countries have shown accelerated growth rates – such as China, which went from close to zero to 23 million broadband subscribers in just three years – there are vast variations worldwide in broadband access.
+(Of course, even within China itself, a country containing approximately one-fifth of the world's population, 23 million broadband subscribers only represent the tip of the iceberg of future e-business possibilities.)
 The fundamental drawback, however, is that in many developing countries data about broadband access, not to mention broadband access itself, is not even available.

 By accenting the importance of private competition and rule of law as concrete paths within a broader strategy involving national governments, NGOs, and international agencies to overcome the digital divide, I am hopeful that world economic development — which is another name for peace — might become an ever greater reality in the future.